top of page

 We usually worked six to eight weeks before the magazine cover date / public release date of the game.
 We often worked from GOLD versions or release candidates close to a final version.
 I had played at least 75% of the game.
 I had already done it on PC, so I knew the title pretty well.
 As mentioned, I only found a few small problems.
 I remember that the most obvious textures were missing or flawed.
 With the caveats, we were ready to print the article, ignore and forgive a few bugs that we were told would be fixed before publication.

 After sending the pages for printing and not being able to stop the process, we had heard that the game was not going to be delivered.
 Situations like this have happened a few times.
-We had published a strategy guide for XXXX only to discover that we had wasted several valuable pages on a game that X had decided not to release after we went to press.
+We had published a strategy guide for Thrill Kill only to discover that we had wasted several valuable pages on a game that EA had decided not to release after we went to press.

 Unreleased Hafl Life Dreamcast